oracle-samples/oci-opensearch-samples/README.md

 <br><br>

-With the upcoming 2.15 version release, we are excited to introduce new features, including:
+With our latest **OpenSearch 2.15  GA release**, we are excited to introduce exciting new features, including:

 * AI Agents
 * Learn to Rank (LTR)